 Section 12(d)(1)(A) of the 1940 Act provides that a fund may not purchase or otherwise acquire the securities of other "registered investment companies" (as defined in the 1940 Act) if, as a result of such purchase or acquisition, it would own: (i) more than 3% of the total outstanding voting stock of the acquired investment company; (ii) securities issued by any one investment company having a value in excess of 5% of the fund's total assets; or (iii) securities issued by all investment companies having an aggregate value in excess of 10% of the fund's total assets.
-Certain exceptions may be available from these limits such as when the Fund invests in certain exchange-traded funds or money market funds or in investment companies that are part of the same group of investment companies as the Fund.
+In October 2020, the SEC adopted certain regulatory changes and took other actions related to the ability of an investment company to invest in the securities of another investment company.
+These changes include, among other things, the rescission of certain SEC exemptive orders permitting investments in excess of the statutory limits and the withdrawal of certain related SEC staff no-action letters, and the adoption of Rule 12d1-4 under the 1940 Act.
+Rule 12d1-4, which became effective on January 19, 2021, will permit the Fund to invest in other investment companies beyond the statutory limits, subject to certain conditions.
+The rescission of the applicable exemptive orders and the withdrawal of the applicable no-action letters will be effective on January 19, 2022.
+After such time, an investment company will no longer be able to rely on the aforementioned exemptive orders and no-action letters, and will be subject instead to Rule 12d1-4 and other applicable rules under Section 12(d)(1).
+The impact of these regulatory changes on the Fund is still uncertain.

-Investment in Money Market Funds
+Investment in Affiliated Money Market Funds